sketchplugins/plugin-directory/README.md

 - [Utility Belt](https://github.com/frankko/utilitybelt), by Frank Kolodziej: An always-expanding collection of simple, focused plugins for Sketch.
 - [Versions](https://versions.sympli.io/), by Sympli: Version control and collaboration for Sketch.
 - [ViewController for Framer](https://github.com/awt2542/viewcontroller-for-framer), by Andreas Wahlström: Multi step user flows in Framer.js
-- [Visualeyes](https://github.com/loceye/sketch-visualeyes), by konsalex & dmraptis: Generate attention heatmaps in seconds
+- [VisualEyes](https://github.com/loceye/sketch-visualeyes), by Loceye: Your professional AI design assistant.
 - [VK Data](https://github.com/VKCOM/vkdata-sketchplugin), by VKCOM: Plugin for using data from your account at vk.com
 - [Wanderer](https://github.com/turbobabr/sketch-wanderer), by Andrey Shakhmin: Frictionless, Finder like navigation in layer list by using beloved arrow keys and simple shortcuts.
 - [WeTransfer](https://github.com/wetransfer/sketch-plugin), by WeTransfer: Share artboards and pages via WeTransfer